f3rm/f3rm/README.md

 ## Usage

+### Downloading Example Datasets

+We provide example datasets which you can download using the `f3rm-download-data` command.
+By default, the script will download all the datasets into the `datasets/` directory relative to your current directory.

+Run `f3rm-download-data -h` to see how to change these options.

 ### Training a Feature Field

 We provide the functionality to train a NeRF and distill features in parallel.
 The default features we distill are CLIP